-Pacific Hydro’s Clements Gap Sustainable Communities Fund delivers a portion of revenue from the Clements Gap Wind Farm back into the local community each year, for the life of the wind farm.
+Pacific Hydro’s Clements Gap Sustainable Communities Fund shares the benefits of Clements Gap Wind Farm with the surrounding communities, providing long lasting social, economic and environmental value that goes beyond the life of the wind farm.

-Each year, eligible community groups and not-for-profit organisations are encouraged to apply for project funding up to $10,000 from a pool of $55,000.
+From 1 – 30 April 2022, eligible community groups and not-for-profit organisations from Clements Gap, Crystal Brook, Red Hill, Port Broughton, Mundoora and Wandearah are encouraged to apply for project funding up to $10,000 from a pool of $55,000.

 The Clements Gap Sustainable Communities Fund aims to support projects, initiatives, and organisations that provide lasting benefit to local communities and address community need in at least one of these six key areas:

 - arts and culture